eficode-academy/oidc-oauth2-katas/using-tokens.md

 ## Introduction

-Exercise [Confidential Client with Authorization Code Flow](confidential-client-auth-code-flow.md) demonstrated how to obtain tokens using the authorization code flow.
+Exercise [Authorization Code Flow - Part 1](authorization-code-flow.md) demonstrated how to obtain tokens using the authorization code flow.

 With the access token, the client can access protected resources,